-Refer to Figure 9-7 when completing these steps to remove the power tray assembly.
+Refer to Figure 9-4 when completing these steps to remove the power tray assembly:

-- 1. Locate the power switch 1, the power cord (not shown), the four screws 3 that fasten the power tray assembly to the system, and the handle 4 of the power tray. - 2.
-Place the power switch 1 in the 0 (OFF) position and remove the power cord from the primary power outlet and the power connector 2. - 3.
-Remove the four screws 3 on the module using a number 2 cross-point screwdriver. - 4.
+- 1. Locate the power switch 1, the power cord (not shown), the two screws 3 that fasten the power tray assembly to the system, and the handle of the power tray (located beneath the power connector 2). - Place the power switch 1 in the 0 (OFF) position and remove the power cord from the primary power outlet and the power connector 2.
+Note that you should press the side marked 1 so that the side marked 0 becomes visible. - 3.
+Remove the two screws 3 on the module using a number 2 cross-point screwdriver. - 4.
 Slide the module out of the unit.
-Grasp the handle 4 with one hand and support the bottom of the module with your other hand.
+Grasp the handle with one hand and support the bottom of the module with your other hand.

-Figure 9-7 Removing the Power Tray Assembly
+Figure 9-4 Removing and Installing the Power Tray Assembly